Beech leaf disease

 - Sapling-sized trees may die within two to five years, with older trees taking longer to show effects.

-- Infected trees can be more susceptible to other pathogens.
+- Infected trees can be more susceptible to environmental stresses such as drought.

 Control measures